evidentlyai/evidently/docs/book/presets/text-overview.md

 You can evaluate and explore text data:

 **1. To monitor input data for NLP models.** When you do not have true labels or actuals, you can monitor changes in the input data (data drift) and descriptive text characteristics.
 You can run batch checks, for example, comparing the latest batch of text data to the previous or to the training data.
-You can often combine it with evaluating [Predction Drift](target-drift.md)
+You can often combine it with evaluating [Prediction Drift](target-drift.md)

 **2. When you are debugging the model decay.** If you observe a drop in the model performance, you can this report to understand changes in the input data patterns.